Lyme Literate Psychotherapy & Counselling

-Psychotherapy can be an integral component of your treatment to help manage the emotional and cognitive symptoms of Lyme disease.
+Lyme literate psychotherapists can be an integral support to your treatment.
+We provide specific therapies to help manage the emotional and cognitive symptoms of Lyme disease.

 Lyme disease is a growing concern within Ontario.
-Lyme disease is an infection transmitted by black legged ticks commonly found in tall grass and bushes.
-If the initial infection is left untreated it can be a debilitating illness with profound effects on different systems of the body.
-Lyme disease can have detrimental effects on interpersonal relationships and simple daily functions within the home, school or workplace.
-Often individuals with chronic Lyme disease experience increased frustrations and feelings of isolation with the complexity of this illness.
+This disease is an infection transmitted by black legged ticks commonly found in tall grass and bushes.
+In the event that the initial infection is left untreated it can become a debilitating illness effecting different systems of the body.
+Due to the detrimental effects on the individual it can also lead to difficulties with personal relationships and simple daily functions within the home, school or workplace.
+Often individuals with chronic Lyme disease feel frustrated, isolated and alone.

 Psychological Symptoms associated with Lyme Disease